delphidabbler/htmlres/Docs/UserGuide.md

 where:

 `<in-file-list>` is a sequence of zero or more file names.
 These files will be stored in the resource file.
 Relative file names are relative to the folder from where _HTMLRes_ was started.
-From v1.1 the `-r` option may be used to change this behaviour (see below).
+The `-r` option may be used to change this behaviour (see below).

 `<manifest-file>` is the name of a file that contains a list of files to be stored in the resource file.
 Each file name is placed on a separate line in the manifest file.
 Blank lines are ignored.
 Lines beginning with `#` are treated as comments and are also ignored.
 Comments cannot be placed on the same line as a file name.
 Here's an example manifest file: